palatej/palatej.github.io/pages/basic/stats/tests/wn/ljungbox.md

+---
+layout: left-menu
+title: Ljung-Box
+tagline: technical documentation for JDemetra+ using GitHub Pages
-# Ljung-Box test
+description: Ljung-Box test
+order: 100
+---
+# {{page.description}}

 #### Overview

-The Ljung-Box test checks the "overall" randomnes of a time series using a given number of autocorrelations.
+The Ljung-Box test checks the "overall" randomnes of a time series using a given number of [autocorrelations](../../descriptive.md).
 It tests wether any of a group of autocorrelations of a time series are significantly different from 0.

 #### Algorithm